 In fact, studies have shown that regular exercise has been linked to elevate the mood, reduce stress and anxiety, lower the incidence of panic attacks, improve focus and help with sleep.

-While intense periods of exercise can relieve anxiety symptoms for a few hours, regular exercise, such as jogging, running, yoga, swimming, biking, hitting the gym or even simply walking can alleviate anxiety over time.
+While intense periods of exercise can relieve anxiety symptoms for a few hours, regular exercise, such as jogging, running, yoga, Pilates classes, swimming, biking, hitting the gym or even simply walking can alleviate anxiety over time.
 Just 30 minutes of exercise every day for at least 5 days a week can bring about positive effects in your daily mood and help you cope with anxiety.

 Image Source: Unsplash